magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33281-magento-patch-inventory-inconsistency-issues.md

 labels: 2.3.4,2.3.5-p1,2.3.5-p2,Inventory,QPT 1.0.14,Magento Commerce Cloud,PHP Fatal Error,data discrepancies,duplicate,inventory source,order placement,support tools
 ---

 The MDVA-33281 Magento patch fixes three inventory inconsistency issues.
 Click on the linked issues under the Issue section to see steps to reproduce these errors.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.14 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.14 is installed.

 ## Affected products and versions